Brooke Candy

 Brooke Dyan Candy (born July 20, 1989) is an American rapper, singer, songwriter, and tattoo artist.
-Raised in the suburbs of Los Angeles, she rose to prominence after starring in Grimes' music video for "Genesis" (2012).
-Following its success, Candy's status in the underground scene rose as she began to release her own music, including the songs "Das Me" (2012), "Everybody Does" (2013), and "I Wanna Fuck Right Now" (2013).
-In 2014, she signed a recording contract with RCA and released her debut major label single, "Opulence", with an accompanying EP of the same name.
-Later, she joined Columbia's UK roster.
+She lived in Agoura Hills, California and rose to prominence after starring in Grimes' music video for "Genesis" (2012).
+After its success, Candy's status in the underground scene climbed as she began to release her own music including the songs "Das Me" (2012), "Everybody Does" (2013), and "I Wanna Fuck Right Now" (2013).
+In 2014, she signed a recording contract with RCA Records and released her debut major label single, "Opulence", with an accompanying EP of the same name.
+Later, she joined Columbia Records's U.K. roster.

-Candy's debut album, Daddy Issues, was originally intended for a 2015 release but saw a series of delays.
-Following a slew of pop-driven singles in 2016, including "Happy Days", "Paper or Plastic" and the moderately-successful "Living Out Loud", Candy left the labels in 2017.
-Throughout 2017 and 2018, she toured alongside Charli XCX and Lizzo, also headlining her own tour, the Tie Me Up Tour.
+Candy's debut album was originally intended for a 2015 release but experienced a series of delays.
+Candy went independent in 2017 after a slew of pop-driven singles in 2016, including "Happy Days", "Paper or Plastic" and the moderately-successful "Living Out Loud" (with Sia), and had no label representation.

+Throughout 2017 and 2018, she toured alongside Charli XCX and Lizzo, headlining her own tour, the Tie Me Up Tour.
 Candy released her first full-length album, Sexorcism, in October 2019.
+After a brief hiatus, she released her sophomore album Candyland in July 2024 and her third studio album Spiral in October 2024, both of which showcased a major pivot into experimental pop music with house and industrial-inspired sounds.

 Early life

-Brooke Candy was born in Oxnard, California, to Tom Candy, the former chief financial officer of the pornographic magazine Hustler, and a pediatric nurse.
-She grew up in the Los Angeles suburb of Agoura Hills.
+Brooke Candy was born in Oxnard, California to Tom Candy, the former chief financial officer of Hustler, a pornographic magazine, and a pediatric nurse.
+She grew up in Agoura Hills, about 10 miles west of Woodland Hills, Los Angeles.
 She is of Italian descent on her mother's side while her father's side is Orthodox Jewish.
 Her parents divorced when she was eight.
-Candy frequently spent time in the office of Larry Flynt, the chief executive officer of Hustler during her childhood.
-At the age of twelve, Candy became addicted to drugs.
+Brooke often spent time in the office of Larry Flynt, the CEO of Hustler during her childhood.
+At the age of 12, she became addicted to drugs.

-After graduating from high school in 2007, Candy moved to San Francisco, California with the intent of becoming a photographer.
-During this time, she interacted with "creative”, mostly LGBT circles that introduced her to the idea of creative sexual expression.
+After graduating from high school in 2007, Brooke Candy moved to San Francisco with the intent of becoming a photographer.
+While in the Bay Area, she interacted with "creative”, mostly LGBT circles who introduced her to the idea of creative sexual expression.
 She eventually returned to Los Angeles after deciding to start a career in music.
-Candy lived out of her car for a period, working as a stripper at the Seventh Veil adult club in Hollywood.
-Her activities as a stripper strained her relationship with her parents who disapproved of the job due to its sexual nature.
-While working as an intern for Rachel Zoe, Candy contacted Larry Flynt, seeking work as a photographer for Hustler, though was instead employed as a mannequin stylist for Hustler store fronts, a job she described as "dress[ing] the mannequins slutty."
-Candy later repaired her relationship with them after they began to view her as a successful musician.
+She lived out of her car for a while, working as a stripper at the Seventh Veil adult club in Hollywood.
+Her activities as an adult dancer strained her relationship with her parents who disapproved of the job due to its sexual nature.
+While working as an intern for Rachel Zoe, Candy contacted Flynt, seeking work as a photographer for Hustler, though was instead employed as a mannequin stylist for Hustler store fronts, a job she described as "dress[ing] the mannequins slutty."
+Later, she repaired her relationship with her parents after they began to realize she was a successful performer in music.